 - 1 MW / 250 kWh of battery storage

-The plant was commissioned in mid-2017 and will provide a minimum of 70% renewable energy to the town over the 20-year life of the project.
+The plant was commissioned in mid-2017 and provides a minimum of 70% renewable energy to the town.

 The Oak Valley power station includes 18 kW of solar panels.

 The South Australian Government does not allow connection of customer solar PV systems in RAES micro grid locations without prior written approval from the Department for Energy and Mining.